Back to Blog

 The Real Shift: Flexibility Becomes a Revenue Strategy

-For the past decade, the PM industry has lived under the assumption that:
+For the past decade, the PM industry has lived under the assumption that industry-specific software equals better operations.

 Meanwhile, PMCs with flexible systems can: